tarmeli/fullstackopen-2019.github.io/src/content/osa0/part0b.md

 ### AJAX

 <!-- Sovelluksen muistiinpanojen sivu noudattaa vuosituhannen alun tyyliä ja se "käyttää AJAX:ia", eli on silloisen kehityksen aallonharjalla. -->
-The Notes page of the application follows the noughties style of web development and 'uses Ajax', so it is on the forefront of web technology for the early 2000's.
+The Notes page of the application follows the noughties style of web development and "uses Ajax", so it is on the forefront of web technology for the early 2000's.

 <!-- [AJAX](<https://en.wikipedia.org/wiki/Ajax_(programming)>) (Asynchronous Javascript and XML) on termi, joka lanseerattiin vuoden 2005 helmikuussa kuvaamaan selainten kehityksen mahdollistamaa vallankumouksellista tapaa, missä HTML-sivulle sisällytetyn Javascriptin avulla oli mahdollista ladata sivulle lisää sisältöä lataamatta itse sivua uudelleen. -->
 [AJAX](<https://en.wikipedia.org/wiki/Ajax_(programming)>) (Asynchronous Javascript and XML) is a term which was launched in February 2005 to